 Before you pack your favorite shadow, consider which are more likely to crumble in your bag.
 Frosted shades, violets, and blues are difficult to compress into cakes and break more easily.
 Matte shadows are more likely to hold together.

 Thanks to the World Wide Web, today we can find much useful information and learn some hacks that can make our life easier.
-And yet, this is not another regular makeup article in which you are doomed if the mascara in your bag gets dry, but at least this tips can help you save some money and time, which at the end of the day is still a great outcome.
+And yet, this is not another regular makeup article in which you are doomed if the mascara in your bag gets dry, but at least these tips can help you save some money and time, which at the end of the day is still a great outcome.
 We can for sure guarantee that none of us wants their favorite shades of eyeshadows broken, especially not if you are in a rush or your monthly budget is already planned.
 So, the good news is: we have a solution.

-There are varieties of methods on how to fix broken eyeshadows, but we have made a research in order to present you the best ways.
+There are varieties of methods on how to fix broken eyeshadows, but we have made research in order to present you with the best ways.
 And of course, it is very important to fact check the things before you use anything over your skin, especially if you have a sensitive type, so we did that for you.
-You will need only a couple ingredients, which are probably in your home already.
+You will need only a couple of ingredients, which are probably in your home already.
 As we’ve mentioned, the process can be done by following different ways and it is up to you to choose which one you will use considering your skin type.

 In this article, we will show you how to fix your eyeshadow, blusher or any type of powder form of makeup without using alcohol, by using hydrogen peroxide, hazel, hand sanitizer, and even water and vodka.
-Plus, a hack which will help you make your melted lipstick back on track again.
+Plus, a hack that will help you make your melted lipstick back on track again.
 If you are looking for a solution for a pallet, it is better if you stick out the shades which you broke and once you are done, put them back in.
-However, you will only need to put out the whole eyeshadow and blend it if more than a half of it is broken.
-Otherwise, you can take the powder and put it away, work on it and than only stick it in the hole made from it.
-It will blend and became whole after you are done, so it won’t cause you troubles once it is completley dry.
+However, you will only need to put out the whole eyeshadow and blend it if more than half of it is broken.
+Otherwise, you can take the powder and put it away, work on it and then only stick it in the hole made from it.
+It will blend and became whole after you are done, so it won’t cause you troubles once it is completely dry.

 How to fix your broken eyeshadow without using alcohol

 The first thing you need to do is to take a toothpick and smash it even more.
 If you don’t have enough space within the package, you can do it aside by taking a clean plate.
 After the first step, put back the smashed product in the package again and even if it is full, don’t worry because the product will be pressed again.
 Once you are done with it, take a makeup wipe without alcohol, the one you use on a regular basis and make sure that your hands are completely washed and clean before you do this.
 You don’t want your smashed makeup to have any unwanted bacteria passed on.
 Now all you need to do is put the wipe on the product and start pressing down firmly over the makeup wipe.
 Keep pressing until you feel no lumps or loose bits of the powder.
 You may need another wipe for cleaning up the edges if you made a bit messy, and voila, your broken powder is fixed.
-The most important thing in this process is to make sure that the product is crumbled good enough so that the process of fixing it up will be much easier and all the parts can get back together smooth.
+The most important thing in this process is to make sure that the product is crumbled good enough so that the process of fixing it up will be much easier and all the parts can get back together smoothly.
 If you find it hard to follow the process with a toothpick, you can try using a spoon.
 But remember, make sure it is perfectly clean before you start using it.